Why Alibaba, JD, Baidu Are Falling In Hong Kong Today - Benzinga

-Shares of U.S.-listed Chinese tech giants, which led the rally in previous sessions, were a mixed bag on Tuesday in Hong Kong as the market opened after a long weekend.
+Shares of U.S.-listed Chinese companies slumped heavily in Hong Kong on Tuesday as the market opened after a long weekend.

-While Alibaba Group Holding Ltd BABA, JD.Com JD, and Baidu Inc BIDU slipped, Tencent Holdings TCEHY was trading nearly flat at press time.
+While Alibaba Group Holding Ltd BABA, JD.Com JD, and Baidu Inc BIDU were among the biggest losers, while Tencent Holdings TCEHY shed 2.35% at press time.

 |Stocks